The People Behind Raising A Reader

 As Senior Manager of Program Advancement, Kristen works closely with organizations to direct grant funding towards program start up and expansion.
 She is responsible for onboarding new Affiliates, training staff, and managing grant requirements.

 Kristen has a passion for literacy development.
 Prior to joining Raising A Reader, Kristen worked in East San Jose, CA managing a reading mentor and family engagement program for kindergarten students and their families.
 Kristen also worked in Guatemala for four years, developing libraries in rural villages and teaching workshops for elementary school teachers on effective reading instruction.
 Kristen has a bachelor’s degree in economics from University of California, Santa Barbara, and a master’s in education from Walden University.
 She is also an enthusiastic Spanish language student.

 Her favorite children’s book is Moira’s Birthday by Robert Munsch.
 It was the book she read aloud most often when visiting Guatemalan classrooms, often to children who had never been read to.

-Director, National Strategic Partnerships
+Director, Strategic Sales and Partnerships

 Manager, National Strategic Partnerships